Zachary-Harrison/ActivationFunctions-ADLResearch/README.md

 # cs5890-ADL-project

-## Code Execution Instructions
+## Usage

-#### To run the multivariate.ipynb notebook:
+To run the multivariate.ipynb notebook:

-> Clear All Output
-> Run All
+> `Clear All Output` > `Run All`

-#### To run the conv.ipynb notebook:
+To run the conv.ipynb notebook:

-> Clear All Output
-> Run All
+> `Clear All Output` > `Run All`

 ## Dependencies

-I'm not 100% sure what to put here to allow anyone to run this on any machine, but here is some information that `conda list` spits out about the important packages I used:
+If you have problems running my code, try upgrading/downgrading your packages to align with what you see below:

 | Name         | Version | Build                   | Channel |
 | ------------ | ------- | ----------------------- | ------- |